NativeScript/docs-v8/nativescript-core/trace.md

 ## Trace

+This module provides a good way to streamline error logging and handling throughout the framework.
+It gives you a way to define custom TraceWriters and ErrorHandlers for your app and even specify different sets of those to be used in during development and in production.
-Tracing is the process of logging diagnostic information about your application at runtime.
-This module is useful for debugging.
-When developing an app, develpers tend to add `console.log()` to test out different values in the code.
+When developing an app, developers tend to add `console.log()` to test out different values in the code.
 When it's time to launch the app to production, you have to remove those `console.log()`s for clean up.
 To remove those `console.log()` from all the places you left them is tedious.
-The `Trace` module comes in handy because it allows you to disable the `Trace.write()` from one place by calling `Trace.disable()`.
+You can instead use the `Trace.write()` function, and then call the `Trace.disable()` once to switch off all of them.

-This article uses the StackBlitz editor and the Nativescript Preview app to demostrate different use cases of the `Trace` module.
+This article uses the StackBlitz IDE and the Nativescript Preview app to demostrate different use cases of the `Trace` module.
 You need to download the app from Google Play or App Store.
 Once you've downloaded the app, use your phone Camera to scan the QR shown in the `Preview` tab.

 The following are the 3 basic steps to take in order to use the Trace module.
-The first two step must be executed earlier in your applicaton, usually in the `app.ts` file.
+The first two step should be executed earlier in your applicaton, usually in the `app.ts` file.

 1. If you have specific categor(ies)y you want to trace, set them by calling: